 The overall score for this Request for Proposals is 53 percent, which makes this RFP a moderate risk for applicants.

-Also, the RFP lists higher staff salaries, and we understand that those salaries are a recommendation, but there are concerns about whether the rates are sufficient to cover those salaries and if additional funding is available throughout the length of the contract as cost of living rises, especially in New York City.
+Although the RFP is more robustly funded than previous beacon prevention programs, there are still concerns about whether the rates are sufficient to provide a high-quality program.
 Even though staff salaries are at the discretion of the provider, human services workers are predominately underpaid.
 This is a larger systemic issue which affects a workforce that is overwhelmingly female and workers of color.
 We hope that the City commits to paying equitable wages to contracted human services workers by providing rates that cover the full cost of services, including staff salaries, cost escalators, and a cost-of-living adjustment.

 The HSC RFP Rater assesses the feasibility, opportunities, and risk in City and State human services procurements.
 Rater scores are based on the RFP and related documents available to the public via New York City’s HHS Accelerator or New York State’s Grants Gateway.
 The rater consists of 60 questions developed and tested by a team of procurement professionals.
 The questions are based on information that is necessary to help prospective proposers assess risk.